-The most unusual moment of Babe Ruth’s larger-than-life career may have occurred at Comiskey Park.
+The most unusual moment of birthday boy Babe Ruth’s larger-than-life career may have occurred at Comiskey Park.

 This moment didn’t involve a home run, a called shot or even … a glove!

-On this date in 1923 Babe’s powerhouse Yankees were doing what they usually did back then — swamping the White Sox.
+On Aug.
+20, 1923 Babe’s powerhouse Yankees were doing what they usually did back then — swamping the White Sox.

 With the “Bronx Bombers” winning 16-5 in the ninth, a dog wandered onto the field at Comiskey Park.
 Babe tried to clear the field by throwing his mitt at the dog but the pooch grabbed the leather and took off.